NehuaV/learnly/src/content/docs/typescript/primitive-types/numbers.md

 ## Summary

-- JavaScript numbers can be written in various formats for convenience.
+- TypeScript numbers can be written in various formats for convenience.
 - Special methods and properties are available for rounding, precision control, and handling special numeric values.
 - The `Math` object provides a suite of basic mathematical operations and constants.